← Back to Trail Notes

 camping tipsnational parksreservationsplanning

 If you've ever tried to book a campsite at Yosemite Valley, you already know the drill.
 Reservations open exactly five months in advance at 7:00 AM Pacific.
 You set an alarm, load the page early, click the moment it goes live, and still end up staring at "no available sites."
-It feels like buying concert tickets, except the venue is a forest.

-## Know the reservation windows
+Know the reservation windows

-## Set up before the drop
+Set up before the drop

 On the morning reservations open, every second counts.
 Have your Recreation.gov account created, your payment info saved, and your search pre-loaded.
 Know the exact dates you want and have backup dates ready.
-Being flexible on arrival day (midweek stays are dramatically easier to book) gives you a huge advantage.

-Log in at least 10 minutes before the release time.
-Some people open multiple browser tabs with different date searches ready to go.
+Being flexible on arrival day gives you a huge advantage.
+Midweek stays are dramatically easier to book.
+Log in at least 10 minutes before release time, and some people open multiple browser tabs with different date searches ready to go.
 The goal is to reduce the number of clicks between you and a confirmed reservation.

-## Use cancellation windows
+Use cancellation windows

 Here's what most people miss: popular campgrounds have cancellations every single day.
 Someone's plans change, a storm rolls in, work comes up.
 Those sites go back into the pool immediately.
-Checking for openings 1 to 14 days before your target date often turns up sites that were fully booked for months.

-## Look beyond the famous campgrounds
+Look beyond the famous campgrounds

 Yosemite Valley gets all the attention, but Hodgdon Meadow is 25 minutes away with the same park access and a fraction of the demand.
 Every popular park has lesser-known campgrounds nearby that are easier to book and sometimes better situated for the things you actually want to do.